mateiw/littlebasic/README.md

 ### Building

-It's built with Maven, so simply do this in the project directory:
+It's built with Maven, so simply execute this in the project directory:

 ```
 mvn install